modularml/mojo/proposals/mmap_proposal.md

 # Stdlib Proposal for mmap

-A `mmap` module has mentioned by the community and welcomed by the core team, this proposal walks through a proposed basic API along with a brief proof of concept.
+A `mmap` module has mentioned by the community and welcomed by the core team.
+This proposal walks through a proposed basic API along with a brief proof of concept.

 ## What is Memory Mapping and how is it used?

 `mmap` creates a new mapping in the virtual address space of the program.
-It allows for files or devices to be mapped directly into memory, enabling faster IO operations.
-It has a few primary advantages: it is efficient for random access on large files, it allows multiple processes to share memory, it can improve performance by reducing system calls and copy operations.
+It allows for files to be mapped directly into memory, enabling faster IO operations.

+It has a few primary advantages:

+- It is efficient for random access on large files.
+- It allows multiple processes to share memory.
+- It can improve performance by reducing system calls and copy operations.

-It uses demand paging, which means that file contents are not immediately read from disk.
+It uses demand paging, which means that files are not immediately read from disk.
 The OS manages this mapping and returns additional pages of data as needed.

-Modules to access underlying OS technology surrounding memory mapped files, are available in most programming languages, and have become incredibly useful when deal with large datasets in the machine learning space.

 ## Proposal

 The introduction of a `mmap` module, with two primary objects:

-A `MmapMode`, an enum struct, identifying the four initial `mmap` configurations, for Read-Only, Write Only, Exec, and Copy-On-Write.
+A `MmapMode`, an enum struct, identifying the four initial `mmap` configurations:

+- Read Only
+- Write Only
+- Exec
+- Copy On Write

-A `Mmap` object, containing the functionality for construction/destruction and interaction with memory mapped files.
+A `Mmap` object, responsible for creating and working with mmap files.

 ### High Level Usage

 An initial implementation of `Mmap` in a read-only context can be used as follows.
-Note, the API has been meant to provide similarity with the existing `FileHandle` API.
+Note, the API will provide functionality similar to the existing `FileHandle` API.

 ```mojo
     var length: Int32 = 24;